 So, WordPress readers – did you get it?

 Bob, the constantly changing programs are conceived to sell more technology.
 That is, built-in, planned obsolesence.
 Combined with the withdrawal of necessary support for – say Windows 7 – the hackers etc who all have access to your computer ensure that people of all ages must move on to the next generation of technology.
 The tasks required of Windows 11 are little different to those performed by Windows 7, or Millenium.
 This is built-in planned obsolescence, for the purpose of creating a captive ongoing market.
 More sales of technology are the bottom line.
-That is, the tech companies are screwing… Read more »
+That is, the tech companies are screwing their customers, for more profits for themselves.

 I have given up trying to keep up with the cutting edge of technology.
 One only bleeds money and it saps my ability to learn more about the “important” things.
 My goal now is to merely survive in the entrails of the failed systems I once resuscitated…